Fudan-iGEM/2023-wiki/docs/src/results.md

 ### EPS Module

-To validate the adhesion effects of EPS (Details in [BBa_K4765121](http://parts.igem.org/Part:BBa_K4765121) and [BBa_K4765122](http://parts.igem.org/Part:BBa_K4765122)), we performed microscopy imaging using a chamber-based approach.
+To validate the adhesion effects of EPS (details in [BBa_K4765121](http://parts.igem.org/Part:BBa_K4765121) and [BBa_K4765122](http://parts.igem.org/Part:BBa_K4765122)), we performed microscopy imaging using a chamber-based approach.
 After mixing the *E.coli* expressing EPS with an appropriate concentration of PDL (Poly-D-Lysine), it was forcefully pipetted ten times before loading into the flow chamber.
 Subsequently, we conducted fluorescence microscopy imaging.
 We applied two different force intensities to wash the adherent bacteria and observed whether the EPS-expressing *E.coli* could remain adhered to the glass slide without being dislodged.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/yzm/flow-chamber.jpg"